In M&A transactions there are several important factors that executives, investment bankers, and other stakeholders have to consider, including:

 Cash vs. Stock Consideration Mix

-The first item that needs to be considered is how sellers get paid and the buyers pay.
+The first item that needs to be considered is how sellers get paid and how the buyers pay.
 There are many ways that a business seller can be compensated in regards to a merger or acquisition.
 These compensation methods can be extensive and complex.

-Whether a buyer uses company stock, cash, or a note can depend on a number of factors.
+Whether a buyer uses company stock, cash, or a note can depend on a number of deal-specific factors.

 Impact on Pro-forma EPS and Ownership